ThomasFeher/armadillo/README.txt

 === Contents ===

 1: Introduction

-   1.1: Citation Details
+2: Citation Details

-2: Installation
+3: Installation
-   2.0: Preliminaries
+   3.0: Preliminaries
-   2.1: Installation on Linux and Mac OS X
+   3.1: Installation on Linux and Mac OS X
-   2.2: Manual Installation / Installation on Windows
+   3.2: Manual Installation / Installation on Windows

-3: Compiling Programs and Linking
+4: Compiling Programs and Linking
-   3.0: Examples
+   4.0: Examples
-   3.1: Compiling & Linking on Linux and Mac OS X
+   4.1: Compiling & Linking on Linux and Mac OS X
-   3.2: Compiling & Linking on Windows
+   4.2: Compiling & Linking on Windows

-4: Support for high-speed BLAS & LAPACK replacements 4.0: Support for Intel MKL and AMD ACML
+5: Support for high-speed BLAS & LAPACK replacements 5.0: Support for Intel MKL and AMD ACML
-   4.1: Support for ATLAS
+   5.1: Support for ATLAS

-5: Documentation / Reference Manual
+6: Documentation / API Reference Manual

-6: FAQs and Bug Reports
+7: FAQs and Bug Reports

-7: Credits
+8: Developers and Contributors

-8: License
+9: License

-=== 1.0: Introduction ===
+=== 1: Introduction ===

 Armadillo is a C++ linear algebra library (matrix maths) aiming towards a good balance between speed and ease of use.
+The syntax is deliberately similar to Matlab.

 Integer, floating point and complex numbers are supported, as well as a subset of trigonometric and statistics functions.
 Various matrix decompositions are provided through optional